thomas-roos/aws-greengrass-lite/docs/design/overview.md

-# Greengrass Lite Design Overview
+# Greengrass Nucleus Lite Design Overview

-Greengrass is designed from executable modules.
-In unix land, greengrass is build from a number of daemons with each daemon providing specific functionality.
+Greengrass Nucleus Lite is designed as a group of daemons with each daemon providing specific functionality.
 Daemons are intended to be small single purpose executables that enable a system to be composable by daemon selection.

 ## Daemon List